etichy/grafana-swis-datasource/README.md

 Unfortunately this endpoint doesn't support CORS so we can connect only via Server(default) and due to self-signed certificate we need to check option 'Skip TLS Verify'.
-Anonymous connection is not permited so you need to fill in your orion account credentials
+Anonymous connection is not permited so you need to fill in your orion account credentials.

 ![Connection example](./docs/img/datasource_connect.jpg)

 # SWIS query language